Ireland

-Irish culture has had a significant influence on other cultures, especially in the field of literature.
-Alongside mainstream Western culture, a strong indigenous culture exists, as expressed through Gaelic games, Irish music, Irish language, and Irish dance.
+Irish culture has had an influence on other cultures, particularly in literature.
+Alongside mainstream Western culture, an indigenous culture exists, as expressed through Gaelic games, Irish folk music, Irish language, and Irish dance.
 The island's culture shares many features with that of Great Britain, including the English language, and sports such as association football, rugby, horse racing, golf, and boxing.

 Name

-The names Ireland and Éire both derive from Old Irish Ériu, which in turn comes from Proto-Celtic ɸīweriyū meaning "fertile soil".
-The Classical Latin name for the island of Ireland, Ivernia, also comes from this same root, and it remains a popular, poetic synonym for the island (usually respelt "Hibernia", under the influence of hibernum, the Latin word for "winter").
+The names Ireland and Éire both derive from Old Irish Ériu, which in turn comes from Proto-Celtic ɸīweriyū meaning 'fertile soil'.
+The Classical Latin name for the island of Ireland, Ivernia, also comes from this same root, and it remains a popular, poetic synonym for the island (usually respelt Hibernia, under the influence of hibernum, the Latin word for 'winter').

 History

 Prehistoric Ireland

-During the last glacial period, and until about 16,000 BC, much of Ireland was periodically covered in ice.
-The relative sea level was less than 50 m lower resulting in an ice bridge (but not a land bridge) forming between Ireland and Great Britain.
+During the last glacial period, much of Ireland was periodically covered by ice sheets.
+The relative sea level was less than 50 m lower, resulting in an ice bridge rather than a land bridge forming between Ireland and Great Britain.
 By 14,000 BC this ice bridge existed only between Northern Ireland and Scotland and by 12,000 BC Ireland was completely separated from Great Britain.
 Later, around 6,100 BC, Great Britain became separated from continental Europe.
 Until recently, the earliest evidence of human activity in Ireland was dated at 12,500 years ago, demonstrated by a butchered bear bone found in a cave in County Clare.
-In 2021, a reindeer bone with chop marks, which had been found in Castlepook Cave near Doneraile, County Cork in the early twentieth century during Richard J. Ussher's excavations, was dated to 33,000 years ago by Dr Ruth Carden a paleozoologist from the School of Archaeology in University College Dublin, pushing back the earliest signs of human activity by 20,000 years.
+In 2021, a reindeer bone with chop marks, which had been found in Castlepook Cave near Doneraile, County Cork in the early twentieth century during Richard J. Ussher's excavations, was dated to 33,000 years ago by Dr Ruth Carden, a paleozoologist from the School of Archaeology in University College Dublin, pushing back the earliest signs of human activity by 20,000 years.

 By about 8,000 BC, more sustained occupation of the island has been shown, with evidence for Mesolithic communities around the island.

 Some time before 4,000 BC, Neolithic settlers introduced cereal cultivars, domesticated animals such as cattle and sheep, built large timber buildings, and stone monuments.
 The earliest evidence for farming in Ireland or Great Britain is from Ferriter's Cove, County Kerry, where a flint knife, cattle bones and a sheep's tooth were carbon-dated to c.
 4,350 BC.
 Field systems were developed in different parts of Ireland, including at the Céide Fields, that has been preserved beneath a blanket of peat in present-day Tyrawley in northwest Mayo.
 An extensive field system, arguably the oldest in the world, consisted of small divisions separated by dry-stone walls.
 The fields were farmed for several centuries between 3,500 BC and 3,000 BC.
 Wheat and barley were the principal crops.